 As for the MEM respondents' employment profile, the data clearly depicted that majority of the respondents are with the Department of Education (15 or 54%); while 32% are with the Higher Education Institutions.
-Worked in a school set-up with 27 or 93%, particularly in Secondary or high school level (11 or 55%), mostly are teachers (22 or 93%), staying for around 9 years in the service, holding a permanent position (28 or 93%) and with a monthly salary scale of 20,001 to 30,000.
+Worked in a school set-up with 27 or 93%, particularly in Secondary or high school level (11 Table 4.
+Employment Profile of DEM Respondents or 55%), mostly are teachers (22 or 93%), staying for around 9 years in the service, holding a permanent position (28 or 93%) and with a monthly salary scale of 20,001 to 30,000.
 And have been promoted 23 or 88% which is highly attributed from graduating to MEM program.